 - Tungsten lamps produce light when an electric current is passed through a tungsten filament.
 These lamps convert only a small percentage of the electrical current into light; the rest is given off as heat.
-The traditional tungsten lamp has been phased out, and its manufacture and sale in the United States was banned starting in 2014. - Quartz tungsten-halogen lamps are a variation on the traditional incandescent lamp; they contain halogen gas inside a quartz bulb, which allows the light to burn brighter and longer.
+The traditional tungsten lamp is being phased out and will be difficult to obtain after 2014. - o Quartz tungsten-halogen lamps are a variation on the traditional incandescent lamp; they contain halogen gas inside a quartz bulb, which allows the light to burn brighter and longer.
 Quartz tungsten-halogen lamps are often used in exhibition lighting; examples include the Halogen Parabolic Aluminized Reflector (PAR) and the Multifaceted-Reflector (MR) lamps.
 These lamps give a very good light spectrum overall but emit a lot of heat.
-The casings get very hot, and the lamps have been known to explode.

-Fluorescent lamps contain mercury vapor inside a tubular glass lamp whose inside surface is painted with white fluorescent powder.
-The lamp can come as a tube in multiple lengths and diameters, in compact tubes (CFT), and in various shapes that screw into traditional incandescent fixtures (CFL).
-Fluorescent lamps are inexpensive to use, but the commonly available versions emit significant UV radiation.
-Manufacturers do make low UV versions, so check the manufacturer's website for accurate information on specific lamps.
-Sales of fluorescent lamps are also being phased out or limited under certain Federal and State regulations due to the environmental impact of mercury and the availability of more-efficient LED sources.

-Light Emitting Diodes (LEDs) are semiconductor devices (materials with electrical conductivity) that can emit a specific spectrum (color temperature) of light depending on the semiconductor material used.
+The casings get very hot, and the lamps have been known to explode. - Fluorescent lamps contain mercury vapor inside a tubular glass lamp whose inside surface is painted with white fluorescent powder.
+The lamp can come as a tube in multiple lengths and diameters, in compact tubes (CFT), and in various shapes to screw into traditional incandescent fixtures (CFL).
+Fluorescent lamps are inexpensive to use but the commonly available versions emit significant UV radiation.
+Manufacturers do make low UV versions of all of these lamps so check the manufacturer's website for accurate information on specific lamps. - Light Emitting Diodes (LEDs) are semiconductor devices (materials with electrical conductivity) that can emit a specific spectrum (color temperature) of light depending on the semiconductor material used.
 LEDs do not emit UV or IR radiation and the light does not generate heat (although the conductor box does).
-If using LEDs inside an exhibit case, be sure they are rated for use in an enclosed space.
 They can supply light for a lower energy cost and have a longer lifespan than other light sources.
-There is a wide variance in CCT and CRI, and while the intensity of the light can diminish over time, LEDs have a significantly longer lifetime than other lamps.ii
+There is a wide variance in color temperature and CRI and the intensity of the light can diminish over time.